x75/x75.github.io/_posts/2020-02-28-jetpack-the-story-2-make.md

 ---
 layout: post
-title: Jetpack the Story, Part 2
+title: Jetpack the Story, Part 2 Founding mechanics
 comments: true
 tags: jetpack jcl robotics research startups micro-funding
 ---

 ### Jetpack the Story, Part 2 Founding mechanics

+This is the story of [Jetpack Cognition Lab](https://jetpack.cl), creator of the [Bakiwi](https://bakiwi.shop) robot friend.

 > recap

-In [part one](/2020/02/20/jetpack-the-story-1-init/) of the story we talked about the the time and the things leading up to our agreement to create Jetpack Cognition Lab on private equity funding.
+In [part one](/2020/02/20/jetpack-the-story-1-init/) we talked about the the time and the things leading up to our agreement to create Jetpack Cognition Lab on private equity funding.
 This current part covers the mechanics of creating a Delaware C Corporation and making the first steps with the baby company.

 > ycombinator, standard documents, SAFE agreement